Derveni papyrus: Significance

 In 2015 the Derveni papyrus was added by UNESCO to the Memory of the World International Register where it is described as the oldest known European book.
+It was the first item from Greece to achieve this recognition.
 According to UNESCO:The Derveni Papyrus is of immense importance not only for the study of Greek religion and philosophy, which is the basis for the western philosophical thought, but also because it serves as a proof of the early dating of the Orphic poems offering a distinctive version of Presocratic philosophers.
 The text of the Papyrus, which is the first book of western tradition, has a global significance, since it reflects universal human values: the need to explain the world, the desire to belong to a human society with known rules and the agony to confront the end of life.